 Ziplining, Treetop Trekking and Aerial Adventure Parks in Ontario

-Zipline and aerial parks are flourishing across the world.
+Zipline and aerial parks are popular around the world.
 But you don’t have to wait until you go on an exotic vacation to try one.

 The Thunderbird Twin Zip Line is the longest zipline in Ontario with two ziplines.
 Part of Scenic Caves Nature Adventures, it will get your adrenaline pumping.
-Ride Canada’s longest twin zip line (2,550 feet) that features a vertical drop of 287 feet from the highest point of the Niagara Escarpment.
+Ride Canada’s longest twin zipline (2,550 feet) that features a vertical drop of 287 feet from the highest point of the Niagara Escarpment.
 You can reach speeds up to 70 km per hour but don’t worry, the dynamically controlled technology allows you to control your own speed.
-Be sure to soak up the view on Southern Ontario’s longest suspension footbridge is 420 feet long, 25 metres above the valley.
+Be sure to soak up the view on Southern Ontario’s longest suspension footbridge, which is 420 feet long, 82 feet above the valley.
 On a clear day, you can see 10,000 square kilometres.

 Take a chairlift to the top then soar 2,075 feet down to the bottom strapped into a high-tech zipline chair, reaching speeds up to 45 km per hour on Horseshoe Resort’s Mega Zip.